 Eczema: A Contagious Condition?

-Eczema Therapies at Canterbury Skin and Laser Clinic
+Eczema Therapies in Kent at Canterbury Skin and Laser Clinic

 Eczema Awareness Month offers an ideal opportunity to broaden your understanding of this condition and express solidarity with those affected.
 Acquainting yourself with its causes, various types and treatment options can empower you to proactively manage your skin health.
 Remember, seeking professional guidance can significantly change your treatment outcome.